Recent advances in hole-spin qubits: General description of hole-spin qubits

 \subsection{Spin-orbit interaction of confined holes}

 The description of confined hole systems can be based directly on the general four-band formalism just described, eventually supplemented by the split-off band.
 However, many of the hole-spin qubits of interest are fabricated from low-dimensional systems such as quantum wells or nanowires, where additional gates realize the zero-dimensional confinement.
 It is therefore useful to describe the effective Hamiltonians governing such 2D or 1D systems.
-Because such effective models are relatively simple, they are often taken as starting points to characterize various important effect, such as spin relaxation or electrical manipulation of spin qubits.
+Because such effective models are relatively simple, they are often taken as starting points to characterize various important effects, such as spin relaxation or electrical manipulation of spin qubits.

 \emph{Quantum wells.} For quasi-2D holes the potential in Eq.~(\ref{Henv_funct}) may be taken as $V(z)$ if the growth direction is along a main crystal axis.
-Then, for ${\bf B}=0$ and zero in-plane wavevector, ${\bf{k}}_{\parallel} = (k_x, k_y) = (0, 0)$, Eq.~(\ref{Henv_funct}) simplifies considerably as it gives two decoupled Schr\"odinger equations in 1D.
+Then, for ${\bf B}=0$ and zero in-plane wavevector, ${\bf{k}}_{\parallel} = (k_x, k_y) = (0, 0)$, Eq.~(\ref{Henv_funct}) simplifies considerably, giving two decoupled Schr\"odinger equations in 1D.
 The two sectors correspond to the $J_z=\pm 3/2$ and $J_z=\pm 1/2$ subspaces, characterized by different effective masses $m_0/(\gamma_1\pm 2\gamma_2)$.
 The lowest-energy subband is formed by heavy-holes ($J_z=\pm 3/2$) and the energy gap to the lowest light-hole subband can be estimated as $\Delta_{\rm LH}\simeq 2\gamma_2(\pi\hbar/L)^2/m_0$, assuming an infinite potential well of width $L$.
 For more realistic scenarios, the value of $\Delta_{\rm LH}$ depends of the detailed shape of $V(z)$ and, as discussed already, is modified by uniaxial strain.

-The first point brought up by the above discussion is that the four-dimensional degeneracy of the Luttinger Hamiltonian has been broken by the confining potential, generating naturally a two-level pseudospin.
-For the low-energy states, we can simply identify the effective spin up/down eigenstates with the $J_z=\pm 3/2$ eigenvalues, i.e., $\ket{\Uparrow} = \ket{+3/2}$ and $\ket{\Downarrow} = \ket{-3/2}$.
-A second important aspect is that, for finite momentum ${\bf{k}}_{\parallel} \neq (0, 0)$, the simple decoupling between light and heavy holes fails.
-The coupling between light holes and heavy holes is what generates the desired effective spin-orbit interactions, to be harnessed for quantum computing.
-Spin-orbit interactions for the lowest subband can be conveniently derived by performing a perturbative elimination of higher-energy bands, e.g., with a Schrieffer-Wolff transformation.
-We list below some of the most relevant terms, which may be obtained in the spherical approximation of the Luttinger Hamiltonian, i.e., assuming $\gamma_2 = \gamma_3$:
+In general, the four-dimensional degeneracy of the Luttinger Hamiltonian has been broken by the confining potential, generating naturally a two-level pseudospin.
+For the low-energy states, we can identify the effective spin up/down eigenstates with the $J_z=\pm 3/2$ eigenvalues, i.e., $\ket{\Uparrow} = \ket{+3/2}$ and $\ket{\Downarrow} = \ket{-3/2}$.